deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table presents the self-prediction and cross-prediction accuracy for several behavior properties across different models.
+> The table presents the self-prediction accuracy of multiple models (GPT-40, Llama 70B, and GPT-3.5) on various behavior properties (first word, third word, second character, is even, starts with vowel, ethical stance, among options) before and after self-prediction training.

 {{< table-caption >}}